Ridesharing in Australia: How to drive for Uber without voiding your car insurance

 We’re not a negative bunch here at Mozo, but it is pretty important to understand the kind of money you could cost yourself if you don’t either ask your insurer about ridesharing cover, or shop around for a policy that will have you covered in the event of an accident.

-Essentially, if your insurer lists carrying passengers for money as a general exclusion and you’ve had an accident while driving for one of these services, your car insurance will be void.
-This means that any of the cover your policy would have usually provided, whether it be for your own car or someone else’s property will not kick in, leaving you to foot the bill and could potentially cost tens of thousands of dollars.
+Essentially, if your insurer lists 'carrying passengers for money' as a general exclusion and you’ve had an accident while driving for one of these services, your car insurance will be void.
+This means any of the cover your policy would have usually provided, whether it be for your own car or someone else’s property will not kick in, leaving you to foot the bill.
 For this reason, it is super important to call your provider up and ask about ridesharing cover before you get your newest side hustle up and rolling.

 If you’re not covered, it could be time to shop around for a new policy using Mozo’s comprehensive car insurance comparison tool.
 At a quick glance, you’ll be able to compare a range of must-have features like which discounts are on offer, whether you have the flexibility to choose your repairer, level of excess as well as how long it will take you to get a quote, happy hunting!